yangh1/react_app/README.md

 https://nodejs.org/en/download/
 ```

-Command for Clone this project:
+After you finish installing node, npm and mongoDB, you could clone this project by using following command:

 ```
 git clone https://github.com/yangh1/react_app.git
 ```

-then install node modules
+Then you need to install node modules for this app.

 ```
 cd angular_app